9th8/up-to-date-real-world-haskell/6-using-typeclasses.md

 ::::

-We have more work to do to convert *from* a `JValue` to a `JAry a`, but we\'ll break it into reusable parts.
+We have more work to do to convert *from* a `JValue` to a `JAry a`, but we'll break it into reusable parts.
 The basic function is straightforward.

 :::: captioned-content